 How to delay bolting

-Pick the outer leaves off keeping them from maturing - this can extend the time the plant produces by as much as 6-8 weeks, giving you more of a chance to grow it longer and delay flavour changes.
+- Pick outer leaves off to keep them from maturing - this can extend the time the plant produces by as much as 6-8 weeks

-Give them some shade - a simple piece of shade cloth or a beach umbrella can provide much needed relief from intense sun & temps that can cause many of the above plants to prematurely ‘bolt’.
+- Give your plants some shade from intense sun and heat - a simple piece of shade cloth or a beach umbrella can provide much needed relief from intense sun & temps that can cause many of the above plants to prematurely ‘bolt’